Poyamohamadi/Morse_Code/README.md

-Here’s a well-structured `README.md` file for your Morse Code application.
-It includes all the necessary sections to provide a comprehensive overview of the project.

----

 # Morse Code Translator

 A Python-based Morse Code translator and player built using the `customtkinter` library for the GUI and `pygame` for audio playback.
 This application allows users to convert text between English and Morse Code, play Morse Code as audio, and clear/reset inputs with ease.